Fiction about 5 strong women in later life. Building new lives, refusing invisibility. And you exhale as you see yourself between the lines.

 After 25 years in the nonprofit sector and two decades running an award-winning gardening business, I turned toward a new passion: fiction rooted in real emotion.

 I self-published two nonfiction books on desert container gardening: Getting Potted in the Desert and the creative nonfiction story Riley’s Garden Oasis.
 These works reflect my desire to leave a legacy of specific techniques for struggling desert gardeners.
+My books on desert container gardening have reached thousands of readers, and I still share that love through teaching and a thriving community of over 5,000 desert gardeners.

 With no rigid schedules and driven solely by the desire to create, I am embracing this new chapter of my life.